 Smart electric blinds can be fitted the same way regular ones, but come with all the convenience of smart features.

-Somfy electric blinds, for example, can be linked to a Somfy Smart Hub so you get smartphone control or voice activation with Amazon Alexa, Google Home or Apple Home Pod.
-This means you can personalise the experience and set daily routines so that when you say ‘Alexa, my going out routine’, your blinds will shut, plugs switch off and the garage will open.
+Somfy electric blinds, for example, can be linked to a Somfy Smart Hub so you get smartphone control or voice activation with Amazon Alexa, Google Home, or Apple Home Pod.
+This means you can personalize the experience and set daily routines so that when you say ‘Alexa, my going out routine’, your blinds will shut, plugs switch off and the garage will open.

 3. Smart home security

 There's a lot to choose from when looking at the best home security systems.
 Many can be incorporated easily into your setup as part of an automated solution.
 You can balance your security features such as smart video doorbell, alarm, door and window sensors to activate when you leave the house for example.
 The ERA Video Doorbell, for example, is compatible with Alexa so you can receive alerts or announcements via smart speaker when someone comes to the front door.

 WundaSmart, for example, can be used to automate your heating system exactly how you like it.
 The app lets you control the temperature in each room individually – so you can isolate rooms such as the living room or upstairs bathroom - so that the heating only comes on in those rooms.